kariudo/gopushbullet/README.md

 A complete go package for interacting with the fantastic Pushbullet service.

 ## Status
 Major features all complete.
 Additional tests need to be written and a couple less common features.
+Also need some example code for the test file.

 ### Done :
 * Get User